The 'Sofia Richie Bun' Is Raising Red Flags Among Hair Experts

 Treat it with a hydrating hair mask (not a bond-building one)

-It's a good idea to avoid or limit wet styling in general, but if you must work with damp hair, take this good cue from the Richie-Grainge tutorial: Before brushing and pulling your hair, apply a hydrating hair mask — not a bonding treatment, like Olaplex like K18, as you don't want protein overload.
+It's a good idea to avoid or limit wet styling in general, but if you must work with damp hair, take this good cue from the Richie-Grainge tutorial: Before brushing and pulling your hair, apply a hydrating leave-in hair mask — not a bonding treatment, like Olaplex like K18.
 "If you’re styling [your hair] wet every once in a while and using it as a time to add a hair mask or treatment, then it's generally okay," says Reavey.
-"Avoid using bond treatment masks for this, and opt for hydrating masks made with moisturizing butter."
+Make sure you're using a product that's formulated as a leave-in and not something designed to be rinsed out out of your hair.
+"Avoid using bond treatment masks for this, and opt for hydrating masks made with moisturizing butter," says Reavey.
 She recommends the Act+Acre Restorative Conditioning Hair Mask but is quick to note, "adding these products to your hair while wet and then styling a slick-back bun doesn’t mitigate the potential damage to the hair."

 Avoid wet-hair styling if you have dandruff or fine hair